General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-Most of the materials selected are in English, German and French.
-Materials are selected in the original language of publication often with translations into English acquired as well.
-Primary source material is collected in the original language sometimes in bilingual editions also containing English translations.
-These primary source materials are in Aramaic, Hebrew, Hindi, Sanskrit, and Tibetan.
+Most of the materials selected are in English; German and French language materials are also collected.
+Primary source material is collected in the original language, sometimes in bilingual editions.
+These primary source materials are in Hindi, Sanskrit, and Tibetan.
 Materials in Chinese, Japanese and Korean are selected by the East Asian Studies specialist.
-Materials in semitic languages are selected in consultation with the Middle Eastern Studies specialist.
+Materials in Arabic, Aramaic, Hebrew, and Persian are selected by the Middle Eastern Studies specialist.

 There are no chronological limits applicable for this collection.

 Most publications acquired are published in the 20th and 21st centuries.
 Earlier works are usually acquired in facsimile format.
 Occasionally an original pre-twentieth-century work will be selected in consultation with UCSB's Special Collections.